10 Best Electric Guitars Under $500

 Check Out the Epiphone Les Paul Standard

 In the past I’ve recommend the Fender Standard Stratocaster as one of my top picks in this price range.
 However, like Epiphone, Fender has bumped up some of their intermediate-level guitars, putting them more in the category of best electric guitar under $600.
-I considered removing the Standard Strat entirely from this review, but instead chose to leave it because I do feel it is still an excellent option in the budget price range.

 The Fender’s Standard (MIM) Stratocaster is a lower-budget version of a classic, in this case the American Standard Stratocaster.
 Yeah, one word means a price bump of about $600, and the differences are even harder to spot than the Epiphone.
 Standard Fenders are made in Mexico, and you'll see them referred to as Mexican Strats or MIM Strats.